chef/chef-workstation/docs/Chef-CLI-Catalog.md

     As a technical writer
-    I want to add examples to the chef catalog documentation so that users will know the tricky bits and we the documentations gets updated automatically as the code evolves
+    I want to add examples to the chef catalog documentation so that users will know the tricky bits and the documentation gets updated automatically as the code evolves

 The documentation team is working towards meaningful automation of our reference documentation, this includes our CLI tools.
 This proposal includes working with